esm-tools/pymorize/doc/pymorize_building_blocks.rst

 Usage: ``pymorize``'s Building Blocks
 =====================================

-The ``pymorize`` CLI has a few basic concepts you should be familiar with before you start using it.
+The ``pymorize`` CLI and it's main configuration file has a few basic concepts you should be familiar with before you start using it.
 This guide will give you a brief overview of these concepts.
 Suggestions for improvements are always welcome!

 Configuration
 -------------

 The configuration is the central piece of the ``pymorize`` CLI.
 It is a YAML file that specifies the behavior of the CLI.
-The configuration file is divided into four sections:
+The configuration file is divided into several sections:

 1. ``pymorize``: This section contains the configuration for the CLI itself.
 It specifies the program version, log verbosity, the location of the user configuration file, and the location of the log file.
 2. ``general``: This section contains information that will be passed to all pipelines.
 You will specify the location of the data directory (your model output files),